JudBie/Internal-Security-Audit/README.md

 - The different elements that make up an organization's security posture and how they help keep an organization safe.
 - Differet laws/regualtaions that Botium Toys (the imaginary company I did the internal security audit for) needed to comply with and how they could start doing so.
 - The various steps involved in an internal security audit.
-- How to summarize the security audit in order for it to be clear to undertand.
+- How to summarize the security audit in order for it to be clear to understand.

 ### Tools Used

-- I used the "Control Categories" provided by google to better understand the tools Botium Toys (and by extension all companies) can use to have a better security posture.
+- I used the "Control Categories" provided by Google to better understand the tools Botium Toys (and by extension all companies) can use to have a better security posture.
-- I used the "Controls and compliance checklist exeplar" to compare my work and see in what areas of my work I can make imporvments.
+- I used the "Controls and compliance checklist exeplar" provided by Google to compare my work to and see in what areas of my work I can make imporvments.

 ## Steps

+As I went through the checklist and wrote my recommendations, I read the "Botium Toys: Scope, goals, and risk assessment report" (given my the IT department of Botium Toys) which helped me to complete the project.

 <img src= "https://github.com/user-attachments/assets/18d964fc-ed59-4061-bcfe-790f81d593c7" />

-- I first went through the "Controls Assessment Checklist" to see what kind of controls Botium Toys had in place and what they needed.
+- I then went through the "Controls Assessment Checklist" to see what kind of controls Botium Toys had in place and what they needed.

 <img src= "https://github.com/user-attachments/assets/af8ad94c-5d2f-4459-af88-8dd6294d0841" />